For internally transferring (changing your major) or adding a simultaneous major

 The maximum number of times a student may apply to the Department of Art and Art History is two.

 If you’d like to see how the classes you’ve already completed would count towards the major of your interest, you can create an Interactive Degree Audit for that major.
 You can also review the Degree Guidelines and Plans for all degrees offered by this department.
+If you have questions about the degree plan or requirements, you may contact the Undergraduate Academic Advisor.
+Include your EID in all email messages.

 Applicants are strongly encouraged (but not required) to take First-Year Core courses at UT or transfer in course equivalents so they’ll be on track for a timely graduation.
 However, First-Year Core courses do not have to be completed prior to applying or being formally admitted to the department.
 See instructions for enrolling in major-restricted courses.